dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 EAP-EDHOC authentication credentials can be of any type supported by COSE and be transported or referenced by EDHOC.

-EAP-EDHOC provides forward secrecy by exchange of ephemeral Diffie-Hellman public keys in message_1 and message_2.
+EAP-EDHOC provides forward secrecy, by means of the ephemeral Diffie-Hellman public keys exchanged in message_1 and message_2.

 The optimization combining the execution of EDHOC with the first subsequent OSCORE transaction specified in {{I-D.ietf-core-oscore-edhoc}} is not supported in this EAP method.

-Figure 1 shows an example message flow for a successful EAP-EDHOC.
+{{message-flow}} shows an example message flow for a successful execution of EAP-EDHOC.

 ~~~~~~~~~~~~~~~~~~~~~~~
 EAP-EDHOC Peer                                   EAP-EDHOC Server